raceychan/baozi/README.md

 p = Person(name="domino")
 ```

-> - note here that you can put attribute with default value before regular attributeo
+> - note here that attribute with default value does not have to show before regular attributeo
-> - put dataclass configration directly in class inheritance
+> - you might place dataclass configration directly in class inheritance

-## Usage of FrozenStruct
+## 2. Usage of FrozenStruct

+### Domino is fully compatible with dataclasses.dataclass

 ```python
 from domino import FrozenStruct, field